 The \COMMANDER\ version used in this work cannot fit spectral parameters of dust adequately for the decorrelated dust model and hence subtracts foregrounds inadequately which results in immense bias on $r$.
 Therefore \ECHO\ cannot achieve its desired sensitivity with current \COMMANDER\ framework in presence of decorrelation.
 We argue that we should not ignore the modelling of decorrelation/multi-component dust in parametric foreground subtraction for such a high sensitive instrument.
 Since \NILC\ is a blind component separation, decorrelation does not deteriorate its performance much.
-Although, decorrelation introduces larger residual leakage at large scale for \NILC\ that results in increment of $\sigma (r)$ by a factor of $\sim$ 1.5 in comparison to same in absence of decorrelation.
+However, decorrelation introduces larger residual leakage at large scale for \NILC\ that results in increment of $\sigma (r)$ by a factor of $\sim$ 1.5 in comparison to same in absence of decorrelation.
 We anticipate that impact of decorrelated dust may be possible to mitigate using some alternative approach of foreground separation, e.g. moment expansion based component separation algorithms \citep{chluba:2017, Ichiki:2019, Remazeilles:2020, Adak:2021, Rotti:2021}

-A number of potential sources of systematic errors due to instrument imperfections, miscalibration are not considered in this paper.
-The treatment of those, and their possible interaction with foreground cleaning, is left to further work.
+A number of potential sources of systematic errors due to instrument imperfections and miscalibration are not considered in this paper.
+The treatment of those, and their possible interaction with the foreground cleaning algorithms, is left to future work.
+Another source of bias in our analysis comes from the Gaussian approximation of the likelihood function defined in Equation~\ref{eq:likelihood}.
+At low multipoles ($\ell < 30$), the likelihood function of the power spectrum is slightly non-Gaussian \citep{WMAP1:2003,Hamimeche:2008}.
+We will address the potential bias in $r$ estimation due to this effect in our forthcoming paper.